M4riko/test/README.md

 ####command handler test
 -	Test return string for every command whitout verbose mode : Only PLACE should give a return value
 -	Test return string for every command with verbose mode
--	Test return string for invalid place commands
+-	Test return string for invalid place
 -	Test return string for different PLACE commands
 -	Test return string for commands with placed robot
 -	Test return string for movement commands that would make the robot fall off the table